Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/02-aks.md

 ## Deploy cluster baseline settings via Flux

-If you use an [IaC pipeline](./.github/workflows/deploy-secure-aks-baseline.yaml) then Flux V2 and [infrastructure configurations](./cluster-baseline-settings) will be installed automatically by the last stage of the pipeline.
-In this case you can skip the instructions below and go to [Deploy sample workload](#deploy-sample-workload).
+Flux V2 and [infrastructure configurations](./cluster-baseline-settings) are installed automatically by the Terraform module.

 If you are following the manual approach, then perform the instructions below: